 Why did we pick Shopify POS?

 Since we already had an online store in place, it made sense to take advantage of the POS add-on.
-Sharing inventory for online and offline sales was a major decision factor.
+Sharing inventory for online and offline sales was a major deciding factor.
 Plus, we are very familiar with the Shopify platform since we have used it for years with another business – Printkeg.
 We thought these advantages were enough to select Shopify as our primary brick and mortar POS system.

 However, after using Shopify POS for a few months for walk-in sales, there are some drawbacks to the system.
 This doesn’t necessarily mean we intend on switching systems soon, but we’re thinking about it.
 Let’s go over why we are using Shopify in the first place.